hyperledger-labs/weaver-dlt-interoperability/docs/docs/external/getting-started/interop/data-sharing.md

 ## Corda to Fabric

-To test the scenario where `Corda_Network` requests the value of the state (key) `a` from `network1`, do the following:
+To test the scenario where `Corda_Network` requests the value of the state (key) `a` from `network1` and writes the value to a key `a` in its local state, do the following:
 - (_Make sure the following are running_: Corda network, relay, and driver; Fabric `network1`, relay, and driver)
-- Navigate to the `samples/corda/corda-simple-application` folder.
+- Navigate to the `samples/corda/corda-simple-application` folder in your clone of the Weaver repository.
 - Run the following:
   * If Relays and Drivers are deployed in the host machine:
     - Without TLS: